NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage4.md

 It's about satisfying a customer need, not just you thinking: "What a great idea".

 Chapter 4.
-Minimal Viable product

-What are the components of a value proposition?
+COMPONENTS

 1. The features of your products and services.
 2. What gain are you creating for customers?
 3. What pain are you solving for them?

-What is the smallest possible feature set that solves these pains and creates gain for them.
+The goal is the smallest possible feature set that solves these pains and creates these gains for the customer.

-The goal is to figure out what the MVP is.
+That is the Minimally Viable Product.

 Chapter 9.
 PRODUCT
 Which are part of your value proposition?
--manufacture goods, commodities product ...
+-manufactured goods, commodity product...

 Which intangible products are part?
 -copyrights, licenses...